 Now, let’s stop here and allow me to inform you that my PI is white.

 There smaller conferences out there focused on making science accessible to everyone.
 The registrations fees tend to be lower however the focus of the conference tends to be nonspecific.
-It doesn’t compare in terms of impact on my CV with the highly specialized, but expense conference, everyone in my field attends.
+It doesn’t compare regarding the impact on my CV with the highly specialized, but expense conference, everyone in my field attends.

 I am missing out because of who I am and where I am from.
-I work just as hard as anyone else in the lab but when it comes down to hiring me or the other person in my lab who was able to attend multiple conferences, employers will pick them.
+I work just as hard as anyone else in the lab, but when it comes down to hiring the other person or me in my lab who was able to attend multiple conferences, employers will pick them.
 I will be passed over and looked at as unproductive but in truth, I just have a family to care for that will always be my top priority.